rubocop/ruby-style-guide/README.md

     end.map { |name| name.upcase }
     ```

-    Some will argue that multiline chaining would look OK with the use of {...}, but they should
-    ask themselves - it this code really readable and can't the blocks contents be extracted into
-    nifty methods.

-* Use the new lambda literal syntax.
+* Use the old lambda syntax over the new literal syntax.
+NOTE: We prefer the new syntax, but
+  are staying with the old for consistency with the existing codebase.

     ```Ruby
     # bad
+    lambda = ->(a, b) { a + b }
+    lambda.(1, 2)

+    # good
     lambda = lambda { |a, b| a + b }
     lambda.call(1, 2)

-    # good
-    lambda = ->(a, b) { a + b }
-    lambda.(1, 2)
     ```

 * Use `_` for unused block parameters.